Insality/decore/wiki/FLOW_TILED.md

 ## Setup

-Open Tilen
+Open Tiled
 New Project
-Create /tiled folder (can use other folder name)
-Name project with the project name to easier find it inside Tiled (it uses filename as a project name)
+Create `/tiled` folder (can use other folder name) Name project with the project name to easier find it inside Tiled (it uses filename as a project name)

 ### Create First Map

 Create new map, any settings
 Save at /tiled/maps folder
-Select Export as JSON (/resources/maps/level_name.json)
+Select Export as JSON (/tiled/exported_maps/level_name.json) I keep other folder to separate include in game project, but seems more convinient to keep it in the same folder.

 ### Create first tileset